bookofproofs/bookofproofs.github.io/_sources/history/18th-century/arago.md

 **François Arago** was an important French mathematician and politician.
 He made important discoveries on the corpuscular theory of light.

 ### Mathematical Profile (Excerpt):
-* The Arago family came from the eastern Pyrenees, and in fact the name Arago has Spanish connections with the Aragon region of Spain which is quite close by.
-* François' parents had nine children, four boys and five girls.
-* François was the eldest of the boys, having brothers Jean, Jacques, and Étienne.
 * Jean Arago (1788-1836) emigrated to North America and had a military career; Jacques Étienne Victor Arago (1799-1855) took part in the voyage of l'Uranie led by Louis de Freycinet to conduct magnetic and oceanographic researches in the Pacific; and Étienne Vincent de Arago (1802-1892) was an author and dramatist.
-* The Arago family were involved in politics, having leftist republican views, and also had military connections.
 * At first François Arago showed an interest in a military career and it was with this in mind that he was educated at the Municipal College of Perpignan where he came to love mathematics.
-* His examiner was Louis Monge, the brother of Gaspard Monge who was at the time director of the École Polytechnique, and Arago was placed as one of the top five students in the ranked entrance list.
 * This friend introduced Arago to Poisson who was five years older than Arago and had been appointed at an assistant professor at the École Polytechnique in the year before Arago entered the school.
 * Arago and Poisson became friends, not really behaving as student and teacher.
-* Poisson would frequently visit Arago in his apartment in the evenings and the two would discuss politics and mathematics.
 * Despite being taught by some of the leading mathematicians in the world, Arago did not find their abilities to teach come anywhere close to their abilities for research.
 * In 1805 Poisson was able to offer Arago a task of far more importance than one would have expected a young student to be asked to undertake.
 * He asked Arago to help in measuring the meridian.